ChristianIeritano/Submission-scripts/README.md

 #### Adding support for other file types
 To add support for other programs, extend the `extension_map` dictionary,  add the necessary conditional blocks in the submit_file function, and populate that block with the information necessary to make the SLURM .sh file.

-### License
-This script is provided as is; feel free to use and modify it as you see fit.